signalfx/integrations/newrelic/readme.md

 1. Use typeahead to select at least one app to monitor; you can copy and paste results from the Sample Matches list.
 Click the **+** button to add each app to the list.
 When you have chosen all the apps you wish to monitor, click **Done**.

-1. (recommended) Select metrics and stats to monitor.
+1. (optional) Select metrics and stats to monitor.
 By default, all are monitored.

-1. (optional) Repeat steps 5-7 for each module.
+1. (optional) Repeat steps 4-6 for each module.

 1. Click **Save**.
 The choices you made for each module are saved as individual sync rules.
 You can later reopen the New Relic integration to add, edit, or delete sync rules.